MichaelGee/MichaelGee/README.md

 ### Hi there 👋

+I write code for frontend applications.
+I am quite familar with JavaScript and Typescript.
+Frameworks i use most of the time is ReactJs, NextJs and VueJs.

 <!--
 **MichaelGee/MichaelGee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.